 The President reminded the people, “I was raised by my Grandmother,” well so were half of us, I bet.
 Women began working out of the homes, and, as my own mother, I climbed the stairs to enter the safety net of my Grandmother, and it was a blessing.
 This allowed me to learn her customs since she came to this country as an immigrant.
 She taught herself to read and write, and all of her children were American, she told me.
 She was proud of that.

 If someone told me about “zingers” during the debates, I believe as a voter and active in politics for many years.
 We had far too many this time around.
 Back to CNN and the counter on the bottom of the screen indicating women, men, of the undecided voters – women were happier when the candidates did not fight – insist one was fibbing, more or less – and came out and proved a point, showed some examples of success in their past.
 Yes, women normally back away from confrontation.

 Senator Romney wants to give tax breaks to small businesses – and I agree – why should we always help the giants.
 I am speaking as a woman – not a voter here – asking the question, why did the government rob Peter to pay Paul?
-Okay, so what I am talking about – bank bailouts, helping the bigger banks from falling through the glass ceiling, and taking from the small community banks.
-I see those smaller institutions being brought down in size by no other than our government, who demanded cash to bail out big brother.
-This was not fair, and it continues today.
+Okay, so what I am talking about – bank bailouts, helping the bigger banks from falling through the glass ceiling and taking from the small community banks.

 The President said he cut taxes???
 Sorry about the question-marks – but throughout the four years, we have only seen increased taxes – I would like to know where he cut taxes, but I better ask CNN.
 I was not too fond of the fact that 32 million were on food stamps etc., four years ago, and 42 million are on food stamps today – it’s the economy – we’ve heard that before.